SC Secretary of State Recognizes Helping Hands

 In a spiritually rich environment of compassionate caring,

 Helping Hands of Georgetown offers HOPE, HELP and CHANGE.

 We offer Compassionate Care providing basic needs (food, clothing, utilities and dental care) to help address the daily challenges of those struggling with poverty and crisis.

 Our Employment, Career Path and Youth Empowerment Programs offer highly structured, incentive driven programs designed to support individuals and families move out of poverty.

 Be a Helping Hand

 Because of you, and others like you, Helping Hands is blessed with the resources to provide compassionate care for those in crisis, and to open the doors of opportunity for those ready and able to become self-sufficient.
-As a result, Helping Hands touched the lives of over 3000 families in 2014.
+As a result, Helping Hands touched the lives of over 3000 families each year.
 Thank you!

 One in five residents of Georgetown County are living in poverty (that's 12.000 children and adults)